FDA 510(k) Regulatory Intelligence Database

 Monthly clearance intelligence

 Beyond the searchable database, we publish a monthly analysis of all FDA 510(k) clearances from the previous month.
 Each report covers total clearances by specialty, average FDA review time, and the most active manufacturers.
-These reports are used by regulatory teams to monitor market activity, identify competitors entering new device categories, and track how review times evolve across specialties over time.
+These reports are used by regulatory teams to monitor market activity, track competitive entry into device categories, and analyze how FDA review times evolve across specialties over time.

 What is a 510(k) clearance?